kiwojtylak/topola-viewer-modded/BACKLOG.md

 - [x] Lowest ID TODO
 - [x] Different rect stroke for nodes with hidden relatives
 - [x] Restore all relatives view
+- [x] onResetView not to select I0, but to remove query params
-- [ ] Click on node does not trigger nodes redraw
+- [ ] Click on node does not include the node for redraw
 - [ ] Highlight selected/ego indi
 - [ ] Sometimes allLanguages does not load the first time
 - [ ] Collapsible panel